feathersui/feathersui-website/docs/haxe-openfl/haxedevelop.md

 ### Error: Library lime is not installed

-This error indicates that [Lime](https://lime.software/) is not installed from [Haxelib](https://lib.haxe.org/).
-It should have been installed automatically when you [installed Feathers UI](installation.md).
-However, you can install it manually by running the following command in a terminal:
+This error indicates that [Lime](https://lime.software/) is not installed.
+You can install it from [Haxelib](https://lib.haxe.org/) by running the following commands in a terminal:

 ```sh
 haxelib install lime